 Downtown is historically Framingham's most ethnically diverse area with early waves of immigrants coming to work in factories along the railroad and more recent entrepreneurs revitalizing a downtown slowly decimated in the 70s and 80s by the dual trends of decline of manufacturing and the rise of retail malls and commercial strips.

-Beginning in the 1830s, the construction of rail lines and factories in South Framingham shifted the town's center of gravity away from the historic Framingham Centre and Town Common.
-By the 1870s, Framingham had become a significant rail hub for the northeast as reflected still today in the town seal.
+Beginning in the 1830s, the construction of rail lines and factories in South Framingham shifted the city's center of gravity away from the historic Framingham Centre and Town Common.
+By the 1870s, Framingham had become a significant rail hub for the northeast as reflected in the town seal until 2018.
 In 1854, William Lloyd Garrison and Henry David Thoreau gave famous speeches in denunciation of slavery at Harmony Grove on the east bank of Farm Pond adjacent to Downtown.
 In 1928, the new Town Hall was built at the intersection of Concord Street and Union Avenue and named the Memorial Building to honor Framingham's soldiers.
 Historically, one of Downtown Framingham’s largest manufacturing interests was the Dennison Manufacturing company, founded in 1844 as a jewelry and watch box manufacturer.
 It was closed in the 1990s and was recently converted into high-end loft condominiums and apartments.